-To support the Authority with its investigation, KPMG has approached this task by focusing on three separate, though interrelated, steps as shown in Figure 1 below.
-As step 1 KPMG reviewed Seqwater's governance arrangements and planning frameworks for consistency with good industry practices, providing for appropriate controls (e.g. approval) and the mitigation of potential risks.
-This provided the context of KPMG to reviewing the prudency and efficiency of Seqwater's historical and forecast capital expenditure (Step 2) and operating expenditure (Step 3).
+To support the Authority with its investigation, KPMG has approached this task by focusing on three separate, though interrelated, steps as shown in Figure 1.
+KPMG assessment approach, below.
+As Step 1, KPMG reviewed Seqwater's governance arrangements and planning frameworks for consistency with good industry practices, providing for appropriate controls (e.g. approval) and the mitigation of potential risks.
+This provided the context for KPMG to review the prudency and efficiency of Seqwater's historical and forecast capital expenditure (Step 2) and operating expenditure (Step 3).